Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

-# Kong Konnect Enterprise and Kafka Upstream mTLS plugin - Dockerxxxxx
+# Kong Konnect Enterprise and Kafka Upstream mTLS plugin - Docker

 ## Overview
 Event streaming allows developers to build more scalable and loosely coupled real-time applications supporting massive concurrency demands and simplifying the construction of services.